simon8800/DA-NOTES/javascript/notes.md

 [Another great post for hoisting explanation](https://stackoverflow.com/questions/31219420/are-variables-declared-with-let-or-const-not-hoisted-in-es6)

-Here's an example that really helped me understand what it means when variables declared by let and const are hoisted.
+Here's an example I wrote that really helped me understand what it means when variables declared by let and const are hoisted.

 ```javascript
 let x = "hello there"